The class teachers are Mr Vanstone 3V, Mrs Davies and Mrs Evans 3DS.

-Every Monday and either Tuesday or Thursday for both classes.
+Every Tuesday and Thursday for both classes.

 During colder weather, tracksuits or other warm clothing may be worn.

 To log on to their own 'Maths world' at Active Learn.
 Each child needs to enter a username which is the first four letters of their first and last name with no spaces and all lower case and the password lakeside.
 The school code is qlq7.
 Some children's usernames have an 01 at the end.

 Spellings need to be practised daily for a test every Friday.
 The spelling will be differentiated and uploaded to the website as well as a paper copy.

 If you would like to join the Lakeside snack club, a letter with the cost will be sent in due course.
 There is a wide variety of fruit to choose from including kiwis, melon, tomatoes, cucumber, bananas and apples.

 Our Science based Context for Learning this term is called 'Scrumdidlyumptious

 * A recount of their trip to a supermarket

 *Instructions for a banana smoothie